 There’s a lot that goes into preparing for a programming interview.
 Technical interview preparation is more than thinking up clever answers to “what is your greatest weakness,” after all!
 Learning how to prepare for technical interview questions may require a bit of a time investment, but it’s well worth it.

 How to prepare for a technical interview

-Some elements of coding interview prep should ideally start well before you even land the interview.
-Others can be accomplished closer to the day itself.
+Some elements of coding interview preparation should ideally start well before you even land the interview.
+Other job interview preparation steps can be accomplished closer to the day itself.

 So, here are some of the most important coding interview preparation tips to master in the days, weeks, or months leading up to your job applications and interviews:

 1. Prepare a 30-second to 1-minute elevator pitch for the “tell me about yourself” question and examples/stories for other interview questions

 It’s important that you go prepared to talk about non-coding topics like your employment history, career goals, past projects, etc. The technical interview could just be one part of many if you’re at a company with a long interview process, and you’ll probably have to answer some version of this question when you meet new interviewers.
 It’s a great time to demonstrate soft skills and passion.

 It’s also a good idea to prepare some real-life examples and anecdotes/stories ahead of your interview.
 Doing this can help you prepare for pretty much any behavioral or situational interview question.
 This works because if you have some examples/stories ready to go, you can apply them to nearly any interview question — which is important because you can’t really prepare for every single software developer interview question you might come across.